-2 Carefully remove the TLX48 2RU from its shipping container.
-Carefully inspect the entire unit to make certain that no damage occurred during shipment.

-- 3 The I/O and Controller Cards are installed at the factory to meet your specific configuration.
+- 2 Carefully remove the TLX48 2RU from its shipping container.
+Carefully inspect the entire unit to make certain that no damage occurred during shipment. - 3 The I/O and Controller Cards are installed at the factory to meet your specific configuration.
 Ensure that the Cards are properly seated in the unit and that all the SFP modules are sealed with a removable dust plug.
 The I/O and Controller Cards are held in place by thumb screw retainers.
-Ensure that all thumb screws are finger tight so that all the modules are properly secured in the chassis. - 4 Verify that each Power Supply is fully seated in the chassis and that the retaining latch is secure. - 5 Verify that the Fan Tray and Annunciator Modules are fully seated in the chassis and that the thumb screws are secure. - 6 When the TLX48 2RU has been inspected and found to be in suitable condition, the installation process can begin.
+Ensure that all thumb screws are finger tight so that all the modules are properly held in the chassis. - 4 Verify that each Power Supply is fully seated in the chassis and that the retaining latch is secure. - 5 Verify that the Fan Tray and Annunciator Modules are fully seated in the chassis and that the thumb screws are secure.